johncoleman83/bootcampschool-low_level_programming/0x1C-binary_trees/README.md

 # Binary Trees

-This Repo has some of my (David John Coleman II) projects for Holberton School.
+This Repo has some of my (David John Coleman II) projects for Bootcamp School.
 The focus of these projects is learning about Binary Trees

 ## Environment